ellysh/video-game-bots/InGameBots/protection.md

 We have considered an example to develop in-game bot for Diablo 2 game.
 Now we will explore methods to protect a game application from these bots.
 Let us split protection methods into two groups:

-1. Methods to prevent investigation and reverse engineering of the game application.
+1. Methods to prevent analysis and reverse engineering of the game application.
 2. Methods against algorithms of in-game bots.

 First group is well known methods that allow you to make it complicate to debug application and explore its memory.
 Second group of methods allows you to violate a normal work of bot applications.
 Some of these methods are able to be refer to both groups.